plstic/cmsc389b-fall2020/exams/README.md

 # Exams

-Here you can find practice problems and/or sample exams.
+Here you can find the exams!

+Feel free to use the `exam-tmp.md` as a template file for Gradescope submission :D